TheOdinProject/curriculum/foundations/html_css/flexbox/flexbox-alignment.md

 * This [Flexbox Tutorial](https://www.freecodecamp.org/news/css-flexbox-tutorial-with-cheatsheet/) from freecodecamp is another decent resource.
 * [Flexbox Crash Course](https://www.youtube.com/watch?v=3YW65K6LcIA) is a nice resource by Traversy Media.
 * Check out [this Scrim](https://scrimba.com/learn/flexbox/justify-content-flexbox-tutorial-cVWPacR) for an interactive demo of how `justify-content` and its different properties behave.
+* [This next Scrim](https://scrimba.com/learn/flexbox/align-items-flexbox-tutorial-cJqymH9) covers the behavior of `align-items`, how to perfectly center an element on a page using flexbox and much more.